greiman/SdFat-beta/README.md

 Please read the html documentation for this library.
 Start with html/index.html and read the Main Page.
-Next go to the Classes tab and read the documentation for the classes SdFat, SdBaseFile, SdFile, File, StdioStream, ifstream, ofstream, and others.
+Next go to the Classes tab and read the documentation for the classes SdFat, SdFatEX, SdBaseFile, SdFile, File, StdioStream, ifstream, ofstream, and others.

 Please continue by reading the html documentation.

-Updated 23 Jan 2016
+Updated 19 Aug 2016